directdemocracy-vote/www/white_paper.md

 #### Endorsements

 In order to help judges in their duties, citizens are asked to endorse each other and to endorse web services.
-Endorsing a citizen is the action of publishing a commitment message saying "I certify this public key is unique for this citizen".
+Endorsing a citizen is the action of publishing a certificate message saying "I certify this public key is unique for this citizen".
-Endorsing a web service is the action of publishing a commitment message saying "I believe this web service is honest and doing a good job".
+Endorsing a web service is the action of publishing a certificate message saying "I believe this web service is honest and doing a good job".
 Judges collect all the endorsements published by the citizens to construct their own web of trust.

 #### Reputation